fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/Canvas/Readme.md

 ## Transform
 * `save` method saves te current transformation state
-* `restore` method is used to revert back to the saved transformation state
+* `restore` method is used to revert to the saved transformation state
 ```js
 ```

 ## Adding text
 * `font` attr can be used to set font style like : *bold 25px sans-sarif*
-* `measureText` methods returns the dimension of the said text string will occupy in the canvs
+* `measureText` methods returns the dimension of the said text string will occupy in the canvas
 * `fillText` method is used to render out text starting LTR at the give x-y position

 ```js